What Are Inguinal Hernias?

 What Are the Signs & Symptoms of an Inguinal Hernia?

-The main sign of an inguinal hernia is a visible bump under the skin in the groin (where the belly meets the upper leg).
-A child can have a bump in one or both sides of the groin.
+The main sign of an inguinal hernia is a visible bulge under the skin in the groin or scrotum.
+A child can have a bulge in one or both sides of the groin.

-- pain, especially when bending over, straining, lifting, or coughing
+- pain, especially when bending over, straining, lifting, coughing, or crying

 - pain that improves during rest